• Skip to primary navigation

 What do we do?

 The CTRLab uses technology to improve the assessment of cognition and to increase engagement in clinical studies.
 We primarily focus on approaches using smartphones and web-based assessments in clinical populations including Alzheimer’s disease and other neurodegenerative diseases.
-We are based in the Knight Alzheimer’s Disease Research Center (Knight ADRC) and also lead the Cognition Cores for the Dominantly Inherited Alzheimer Network (DIAN) and the DIAN-Trials Unit (DIAN-TU)
+We are based in the Knight Alzheimer’s Disease Research Center (Knight ADRC) and also lead the Cognition Cores for the Dominantly Inherited Alzheimer Network (DIAN) and the DIAN-Trials Unit (DIAN-TU).
+Additionally, we lead a worldwide study that uses ecological momentary assessment in Down syndrome and Alzheimer disease.

 The CTRLab develops, tests and implements: